 Our friendly volunteers are disclosure checked and can visit you in the comfort of your own home or can help you by phone or over the internet.
 They have relevant IT skills and will be able to help with most major computer systems, laptops, tablet devices and smartphones.

-Our volunteers can help in all sorts of ways, including:
+Our volunteers can help in all sorts of ways, such as:

-- choosing equipment to meet your particular needs, with suggestions on computer, adaptations, software or broadband
+- Choosing equipment to meet your particular needs; with suggestions on hardware, software and assistive technology

-- helping install and set up new software, arranging settings and adjusting accessibility options
+- Helping install and set up new hardware and software, configuring settings and adjusting accessibility options

 - Diagnosing problems, malfunctions, viruses, error messages and explaining software update requests